piglovesyou/merge-cells/README.md

 ### `calcRowspanFromObjectArray`

 Calculate the `rowspan` of each cell in JavaScript object rows.
-Useful for flexible usage such as in server-side rendering.
+Useful in a context of server-side rendering.
 Signature:

 ```ts